OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 .. note::

    **Watch Out for the Semicolon Trap!**
-   Because fluent chained assertions are a single statement spread across multiple lines, put a semicolon (``;``) **only at the very end** of the chain.
+   Because these chained assertions are a single statement spread across multiple lines, put a semicolon (``;``) **only at the very end** of the chain.
    Placing a semicolon after ``assertThat(picker);`` ends the statement prematurely and causes a syntax error on the next line.